-FORMAT: Feature Film, 1 x 84’, DCI 4K Cinemascope Cropped.
-Please get in touch to request a viewing link.
+FORMAT: Feature Film, 1 x 84’, DCI 4K.
+The film is currently being presented at festivals.
+Please get in touch to request a private viewing link.

 DIRECTOR: Flavia Casá

-Film Premiere: Los Angeles Femme International Film Festival, Official Selection, 17th of October 2019
+FILM PREMIERE: Los Angeles Femme Int’l Film Festival, Official Selection, 17th of October 2019

 SYNOPSIS: Set in the British seaside, Beautiful in the Morning is a coming of age story about Marielle, an 18 years old girl who during the summer travels to her family country house to reconnect with the women in her family, only for them to be torn apart by an intrusive stranger.